ansible-collections/netapp.ontap/README.md

 - na_ontap_volume: `force_unmap_luns` option controls automatic unmapping of LUNs during volume rehost.
 - na_ontap_volume: `from_vserver` option allows volume rehost from one vserver to another.
 - na_ontap_volume: `preserve_lun_ids` option controls LUNs in the volume being restored will remain mapped and their identities preserved.
-- na_ontap_volume: `snapshot_restroe` option specifies name of snapshot to restore from.
+- na_ontap_volume: `snapshot_restore` option specifies name of snapshot to restore from.
 - all modules: `cert_filepath`, `key_filepath` to enable SSL certificate authentication (python 2.7 or 3.x).

 ### Bug Fixes